mrSchaffman/Cpp-App/README.md

 ## Getting Started

-I'm using visual studion 2017 for those project and C++17
+I'm using visual studio on 2017 for those project and C++17

 ### Prerequisites